Your pet’s health is important. Learn the facts about heartworm disease so you can keep your pet healthy and heartworm-free.

 Not all cats with heartworm disease show symptoms.
 Some cats are able to spontaneously rid themselves of heartworms without having any symptoms.
 However, some infected cats die suddenly from heartworm disease without ever showing signs of being sick.
 Cats with heartworm disease may have very nonspecific symptoms that mimic many other cat diseases.
 These nonspecific symptoms include vomiting, decreased activity and appetite, and weight loss.
 Cats with heartworm disease rarely show signs of heart failure.

 In cats that show symptoms of heartworm disease, respiratory signs are the most obvious due to the lung damage caused by the heartworms.
-Cats typically show symptoms of heartworm disease at two time points – when the immature heartworms arrive in the heart and lung arteries and when the adult heartworms die.
+Cats typically show symptoms of heartworm disease at two time points – when the immature heartworms arrive in the arteries of the heart and lungs and when the adult heartworms die.

 The immature heartworms arrive in the heart and lung arteries about 3 to 4 months after a cat is bitten by an infected mosquito.
 Many of these immature heartworms die, causing a strong inflammatory response in the cat’s lungs.
 This response is called heartworm associated respiratory disease (HARD) because respiratory signs, such as trouble breathing, increased respiratory rate, and cough, are the most obvious.
 It may be difficult to distinguish HARD from feline asthma or feline bronchitis.